Jean Faut

 Jean Faut is considered by baseball historians and researchers as the greatest overhand pitcher in AAGPBL history.
 From 1946 through 1953, Faut set several all-time and single-season records.
-She compiled a lifetime record of 140–64 with a 1.23 earned run average in 235 pitching appearances, registering the lowest career ERA for any pitcher in the league.
-Besides hurling two perfect games, her league achievements include pitching two no-hitters, twice winning the Triple Crown and collecting three 20-win seasons.
+She compiled a lifetime record of 140–64 with a 1.23 earned run average in 235 games, registering the lowest career ERA for any pitcher in the league.
+Besides being the only professional baseball player to pitch two perfect games, her league achievements include pitching two no-hitters, twice winning the Triple Crown and collecting three 20-win seasons.
 She also led in wins and strikeouts three times, set the league record for single-season winning percentage at .909 (20–2), and led the South Bend Blue Sox to consecutive championships in 1951 and 1952.

 Faut never had a losing season or an ERA above 1.51, being surpassed only by Helen Nicol for the most career wins (163).
 A four-time member of the All-Star Team, Faut was named Player of the Year in two out of eight possible seasons.
 Her baseball career, which spanned eight years, reflects the experiences of many women who played in the competitive era of overhand pitching in the AAGPBL, however like several other players from the league, she coupled her professional playing career with a more traditional lifestyle as a wife and mother.